I want to share my story with you.

 I failed the first time I took the exam, which totally sucked.

-I pushed forward though and sat for the exam again in the summer of 2016.
+I sat for the exam again in the summer of 2016.
 This time, I passed the test.

-After the test was over, I felt relieved.
+After the test, I felt relieved.
 I was done with the formal education and test taking that I needed.

 I made the decision to quit freelance writing.
 I even quit writing for Forbes.

-I realized if I wanted to really make more money blogging, I had to go all in on my own blog instead of helping other people build theirs (which is basically what freelance writing is).
+I realized if I wanted to make more money, I had to go all in on my own business instead of helping other people build theirs (which is basically what freelance writing is).

 That year – my second year blogging – I made about $30k blogging.
 This included freelance writing, display advertising, and affiliate marketing.